ssenmosip/mosip-temp-documentation/MOSIP-Java-coding-standards.md

 ## 9.6 Constants

 The constants are given the name in capital letters.
-The words in the names are separated by underscore(&quot;\_&quot;).
+The words in the names are separated by underscore("_").

 # 10Programming Practices